 The Ninth Spirit

-Somel is a new category creation, developed through a collaborated effort among several key honey producers, spirits industry professionals, and bee enthusiasts, recognizing the need for a universal term for a spirit distilled from honey.
+Somel is a new category creation, developed through a collaborated effort among several key honey producers, alcohol industry professionals, and bee enthusiasts, recognizing the need for a universal term for a spirit distilled from honey.
 The term somel derives from latin roots, meaning “only honey”, and bridges the language barriers that have held this spirit at bay for so many years.

 The Legacy of Distilled Honey